Methods of Disseminating Consumer Information

 LAFS offers books and supplies to our students at a specified price based on the academic program.

 Students are notified of the refund policy in our catalog, enrollment packet, and through appointment with their Financial Aid Counselor.
 Students who are on an approved Leave of Absence from LAFS should review the refund policy.

-Students may find information on withdrawing from courses in the LAFS Course Catalog.
+Students may find information on withdrawing from courses in the LAFS Academic Catalog.
 Students should review their enrollment packet prior to signing and attending their first day of class to learn more about how refunds are issued for students who withdraw.